 These are hosted as requested

 - Mondays (US/UK/CA) /Tuesdays (AU/NZ/SG), based on the 2nd and 4th Mondays (US) of every month, co hosted by Maria Turner and one of our volunteers, Tamara Claunch

 See some of our support group co-hosts in this photo gallery:

 If you wish to use these guidelines in your own organisation, please contact us at [email protected] regarding copyright and referencing.

 Please note: you need to save the flyer above as a PDF for the links in it to become active.

 DAI provides facilitated online peer to peer support groups for people with dementia.
 Here we create a safe environment to share your thoughts, feelings or to just talk about your day with a group of like-minded people whom you will soon come to call your friends.

 We use ZOOM online video conferencing to create an experience that is much like sitting around with a group of friends.
 If you have a webcam and mic, or an iPad or Android tablet or phone, you can see and hear the other participants.
 No typing is required for those who find typing and spelling a challenge, and these support groups are NEVER RECORDED.

 It is a confidential DAI members only forum, and it is not appropriate for professionals or interested others to attend.

-The only ‘rule’ is on confidentiality; anything said in the group, stays in the group.
-Respect and dignity for all, as well as providing a safe and empowering environment are some of our goals.
+The main ‘rules’ are on confidentiality; anything said in the group, stays in the group, as well as respect and dignity for all.
+These are intended to provide a safe and empowering environment for our members.